-Welcome to my latest hub on Excel 2007.
 Today, I am going to look at the MIN and MAX functions alongside the SMALL and LARGE functions and how they can be used on your data to provide you with the largest and smallest numbers in your data.
 Using these functions alongside INDEX and MATCH allows you can create top 10 lists and league tables.

 - MIN and MAX provide you with the smallest and the biggest number in your data range.

-Working with the MIN and MAX functions
+Working With the MIN and MAX Functions

 MIN and MAX are quite straightforward to use, simply start as with all formulas or functions with an = followed by MAX and the range of cells you want to check.

-MIN works in exactly the same way
+MIN works in exactly the same way.

 By creating a formula for each column for both the MIN and MAX function, I end up with the following.

-Working with the SMALL and LARGE functions
+Working With the SMALL and LARGE Functions

-And ending with
+And ending with:

-This gives me a list as shown below
+This gives me a list as shown below.

-Limitations of MIN, MAX, SMALL and LARGE functions
+Limitations of MIN, MAX, SMALL and LARGE Functions

-In part two of this hub we are going to explore a way to get Excel 2007 to provide us with the names of my top performing hubs automatically to go along with their total hits.
-To do this we are going to use three functions, one of which we have already used INDEX, MATCH andLARGE
+Next, we are going to explore a way to get Excel 2007 to provide us with the names of my top performing articles automatically to go along with their total hits.
+To do this, we are going to use three functions, one of which we have already used INDEX, MATCH and LARGE.

-Using the INDEX and MATCH functions alongside LARGE
+Using the INDEX and MATCH Functions Alongside LARGE

-What we are doing in essence is
+What we are doing in essence is:

-- Firstly we ask Excel to find the largest value in the column for total hits using LARGE
+- Firstly we ask Excel to find the largest value in the column for total hits using LARGE.

-- We then ask Excel to use MATCH to find the position of that cell in the same column
+- We then ask Excel to use MATCH to find the position of that cell in the same column.

-Voila, it will construct our league table
+Voila, it will construct our league table.

-OK now onto the formula itself shown in the figure below.
+OK, now onto the formula itself shown in the figure below.

 For MATCH, the syntax is as follows:

-- The lookup_value was provided by the result given to us by LARGE
+- The lookup_value was provided by the result given to us by LARGE.

-- The match type is 0 which tells MATCH to look for the number that is exactly equal to the result given to us by LARGE
+- The match type is 0 which tells MATCH to look for the number that is exactly equal to the result given to us by LARGE.

 For INDEX, the syntax is as follows:

-- The row_num and column_num is provided by MATCH
+- The row_num and column_num is provided by MATCH.

 So, our two formulas together,

-=INDEX('hubs(1)'!A3:A47,MATCH(LARGE(('hubs(1)'!F3:F47),1),'hubs(1)'!F3:F47)) and =LARGE('hubs(1)'!F3:F47,1) provide us with the following table
+=INDEX('hubs(1)'!A3:A47,MATCH(LARGE(('hubs(1)'!F3:F47),1),'hubs(1)'!F3:F47)) and =LARGE('hubs(1)'!F3:F47,1) provide us with the following table.

 This is exactly what we wanted to achieve which is brilliant.
-To create each row, we just increased the value in the LARGE part of the formula from 1 to 2 and so on
+To create each row, we just increased the value in the LARGE part of the formula from 1 to 2 and so on.

 =INDEX('hubs(1)'!A3:A47,MATCH(LARGE(('hubs(1)'!F3:F47),2),'hubs(1)'!F3:F47)) and =LARGE('hubs(1)'!F3:F47,2)